OLIVIIA-MAA/Fashion-Retail-Data-Preparation/README.md

 Partial monthly values are not assigned an invented day.
 They receive the status partial_month.
 Empty values receive missing, while impossible or unsupported dates receive invalid.
 Only confirmed complete dates are stored as parsed dates.

 A day-month date is textually ambiguous when both components are between 1 and 12.
-The parser applies the day-first convention only when the same column also contains values that can only follow DD-MM-YYYY.
-Parsed ambiguous values keep a separate flag, so the assumption remains visible even when the date can be used.
+The date format was identified using unambiguous examples from the same column.
+For instance, a value such as 23-06-2024 can only follow the DD-MM-YYYY format.
+Based on this pattern, ambiguous values such as 05-06-2024 were also interpreted as day-first dates.
+These records were retained with an ambiguity flag to show that their original format was not fully explicit.

 ### Rejection and analytical filtering